Cable performance Testing

 Whether installing new cable, or troubleshooting existing cable, cable testing plays an important role in the process.
 Common tests for data cabling, include length, wiremap, attenuation, NEXT, DC loop resistance, and return loss.

 As networks evolve, so do the requirements of the cabling infrastructure to support them.
-New standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying either copper and fiber.
-Whether it’s 10BASE-T, 100BASE-TX or 1000BASE-T, there are specific requirements and potential pitfalls in implementing these technologies.
-And 10GBASE-T, it becomes even more critical to keep current with the latest proliferations in cabling and cable testing.
+New standards are continuously developed to provide guidelines for cabling professionals to install, test, troubleshoot, and certify either copper and fiber.
+Whether it’s 10BASE-T, 100BASE-TX or 1000BASE-T, there are specific requirements and potential pitfalls to implement these technologies.
+And 10GBASE-T, it becomes even more critical to keep current with the latest proliferation in cabling and cable testing.